prav1230/Palo-Alto-EDL/README.md

 These files are created for testing External Dynamic Links feature in Palo Alto

-You can use create IP,URL lists for testing the functionality.
+You can use creatd IP,URL lists for testing the functionality.

 Thank you.
+Lakshman
+Network Engineer.